Multimodal self-supervised learning for lesion localization: Introduction

 In this paper, we propose a self-supervised learning approach that eliminates the dependence on costly bounding box annotations and achieves precise localization of lesions in chest X-ray images using only concise lesion descriptions.
 As illustrated in Figure 2, we align the global features of medical reports with the global features of images.
 Simultaneously, we align sentences, as complete semantic units, with the local features of images, learning shared latent semantics.
+It is important to note that while the contrastive loss between local and global features has been explored in previous works \cite{huang2021gloria}, our main innovation lies in training our model using sentence-based embeddings rather than traditional word-based embeddings.
 Experimental results demonstrate that our method exhibits robust results in disease localization, even when faced with unseen diseases.
 Moreover, our approach still significantly outperforms the current state-of-the-art methods, further validating the superiority of our method.